lucapette/website/content/writing/the-appeal-of-static-typing.md

 - where do we use this class?
 - Can I pass a string to this third-party library method?

-What does this have to do with shipping code to production you may ask?
-Two
+What does all of this have to do with shipping code to production?
+Two things:
-things:

 - I have to keep less things in my head.
 Types store a lot of metadata information for me _in the code_.
 If I'm not sure about something, I can just read the type.
 This obviously applies to libraries.
-Yes, I know it's obvious.
-  But I mention it anyway because the different between, say, integrating a Java library and a Ruby one is staggering.
+Yes, I know it's obvious but I mention it anyway because the difference between integrating a Java library and a Ruby one has been staggering for me.
 - I don't have to care about typos or other silly mistakes like that.
 I can't pass a double to a method expecting a string.
-Again, all too obvious.
-I wish I could say I never shipped typos to production with Ruby.
+Again, all too obvious and I wish I could say I never shipped typos to production with Ruby or multiplied a string with a number.

 ### The reading experience

 Reading code is a core part of the practice of programming.
-Shipping code to production involved a lot of reading.
-Because of how helpful "types are docs" is in practice, I find the cognitive load of reading production code written in a statically typed language significantly smaller than the cognitive load of its dynamic counterpart.
+Shipping code to production involves a lot of reading.
+Because of how helpful "types are docs" is in practice, I find the cognitive load of reading production code written in a statically typed language significantly smaller than its dynamic counterpart.

-The thing is that reading code shows up everywhere in the process of shipping and maintaining production code:
+Reading code shows up everywhere in the process of shipping and maintaining production code:

 - I need to figure out where this annoying bug is?
 I need to read code
 - I need to update the way I use this library?
 I need to read code
 - I need to help someone ship their code?
 I need to read code

-Every time I need to read statically typed code, I need to put a a little less effort than doing so with a dynamically typed language.
+Every time I need to read statically typed code, I need to put a little less effort than doing so with a dynamically typed language.
 It adds up pretty fast.
 That energy surplus makes me more confident shipping statically typed code to production.